singh-man/books/crackingTheCoding/19_hints.md

 - \#315.
 10.8    Consider implementing your own bit vector class.
 It's a good exercise and an important part of this problem.
 - \#316.
 10.11   You should be able to design an O(n) algorithm.
 - \#317.
 10.9    A cell will be larger than all the items below it and to the right.
 It will be smaller than all cells above it and to the left.
 If we wanted to eliminate the most elements first, which element should we compare the value x to?
 - \#318.
 8.6     If you're having trouble with recursion, then try trusting the recursive process more.
-Once you've figured out how to move the top two disks from tower O to tower 2, trust that you have this working.
+Once you've figured out how to move the top two disks from tower 0 to tower 2, trust that you have this working.
 When you need to move three disks, trust that you can move two disks from one tower to another.
 Now, two disks have been moved.
 What do you do about the third?
 - \#319.
 6.1     Imagine there were just three bottles and one had heavier pills.
 Suppose you put different numbers of pills from each bottle on the scale (for example, bottle 1 has 5 pills, bottle 2 has 2 pills, and bottle 3 has 9 pills).
 What would the scale show?
 - \#320.
 10.4    Think about how binary search works.
 What will be the issue with just implementing binary search?
 - \#321.
 9.2     Discuss how you might implement these algorithms and this system in the real world.
 What sort of optimizations might you make?